-In most cases arguments and disputes lead to nowhere and perpetuate the conflict.
-When the argument begins, both parties just get more irritated and chances are that people will never reach a compromise.
+In most cases, arguments and disputes lead to nowhere and perpetuate the conflict.
+When the argument begins, both parties just get more irritated, and the chances are that people will never reach a compromise.

 It’s always much wiser to stay out of an argument or just stop a squabble before it begins.
 Read on to find out 9 undeniable reasons why I never argue with people.

 Arguments never help people to solve a problem or reach a compromise.
 Arguments always implicate tension and reciprocal irritation, which aggravates misunderstanding between the parties and turn things into great problems.

 We should use our words wisely and reasonably to avoid criticism and offenses.
 Try to take control over your emotions and turn the dispute into a constructive, meaningful, and intimate conversation.